 For app users, the Notifications module will be used to receive the notifications sent from Backstage users, as well as all notifications that are sent automatically from other modules within the workspace.
 These include meeting invites or updates, connection requests, feed, polling and form notifications, and can be linked to in-app content in order to point the users in the right direction.

-To access the Notifications module, go to the Live category in the workspace main menu, and select Notifications.
+To access the Notifications module, go to the Interactivity category in the workspace main menu, and select Notifications.

 Notifications in Backstage

 Creating and sending notifications

 Up to 100 notifications can be sent from a single workspace.

 In the Notifications module, click on the New notification button to create a notification: